|Nutritional Guidelines (per serving)|

-You can find beef tripe at most markets.
-There are three kinds of tripe--honeycomb (the most tender), pocket tripe (less tender) and plain or smooth tripe (the least tender).
+You can find beef tripe in most markets.
+There are three kinds of tripe―honeycomb (the most tender), pocket tripe (less tender) and plain or smooth tripe (the least tender).
 If you can, buy the honeycomb tripe.
 This recipe also features calf or pig foot--when purchasing, make sure it is cut in half.
 The local butcher can cut it in seconds with his sharp tools

 - 2 medium yellow or white onions